PHOTOS: Living Tree Bridges In A Land Of Clouds

 Far removed from the populous cities, the villages that dot these hills are remote and sparsely inhabited.
 Over the centuries, the Khasis have learned to adapt to the specific challenges this landscape creates.
 They have learned to delicately mold the landscape into a form they can inhabit.

-There is perhaps nothing else that exemplifies this more than the JingKiengJri.
+There is perhaps nothing else that exemplifies this more than the jing kieng jri.

 When I think back to my own arduous trek across this hillscape, I begin to comprehend how much the geography of this place is characterized by isolation and disconnectedness.
 Even today, most of these villages do not have road access.
 A trip to the closest town might require climbing down into valleys and crossing flooding rivers to reach another village.